Thanks for stopping by. You are currently logged in as a Guest

-Because Hardwood Euchre game site gives me the option to review games I have played, a lot of my time is spent doing so.
-It's a great way to see how other play and maybe learn a new trick or two.
+Because websites such as World of Card Games and Hardwood Euchre site give you the option to review games played, a lot of my time is spent doing so.
+It's a great way to see how others play and maybe learn a new trick or two.
 It's also nice to be able to look at the hands to see how I may have played them in a better way.
 While reviewing I'm also looking for examples to use on this site.
 From time to time I come across a concept that I've talked about but need to show examples.
 When possible I also like to present an example where the hand was played correctly and incorrectly.
 To my surprise, I came upon both correct and incorrect examples in the same game.
 The first was shown in the prior example and the next one came three hands later.

 The hand below is already in progress.
 As we continue to view this game, the dealer (N) deals and turns up an ace of diamonds.
-The East seat is thinking about a euchre if it is picked-up, maybe a possible second-round lone call in hearts if turned down.
-Everyone passes and dealer picks up the ace.
+The East seat is thinking about a euchre if it is picked up, maybe a possible second-round lone call in hearts if turned down.
+Everyone passes and the dealer picks up the ace.

 Next South leads the 10 of clubs.
 West follows suit and the maker (N) plays the ace.
 East takes the trick with the trump 10.
 Two trump are played and now each team has one trick.

-Now East leads the left.
+Now the east seat leads the left.
 South throws off the 10 of spades.
 West plays the queen.
 North takes the trick with the right.
 That's their second trick and the bidding team still holds the boss ace of trump for the third trick.
 This gives them their point.

 Now let's go back and see what would have happened if East had led the middle trump, the king of diamonds?
 South would have to follow suit by playing the nine, West would play the queen and the maker most likely have used the ace of trump.
 Next, the maker would probably play the singleton ace of clubs.
 West could then trump in with the ten.
-Now, if they lead the ace of hearts, the maker would have had little choice but to trump-in with the right.
-This would leave East seat with all the boss cards.
-This would have given the East/West team two points for the euchre.
+Now, if they lead the ace of hearts, the maker would have had little choice but to trump in with the right.
+This would leave the east seat with all the boss cards.
+It would also have given the East/West team two points for the euchre.